John William Farndale

 1933

-Louisa Farndale, died aged 60 in the Whitby District in the first quarter of 1933.
-She was buried on 13 January 1933 at St Oswald, Lythe (DR).
+Louisa Farndale, died aged 60 in the Whitby District on 10 January 1933 (Probate Index).
+She was buried on 13 January 1933 at St Oswald, Lythe (St Oswald, Lythe PR).

 FARNDALE Louisa of 14 Windsor Terrace Whitby (wife of John William Farndale) died 10 January 1933 Administration York 2 February to the said John William Farndale butcher.
 Effects £83 7s 6d.